danielhirt/jellyfish/README.md

         '-'   '-'
 ```

 Jellyfish is an in-memory key-value store that speaks the Redis protocol.
-It supports basic string operations, TTLs, ACID transactions, and vector storage with cosine similarity search — useful if you want a lightweight database that can also do nearest-neighbor lookups on embeddings.
+It supports basic string operations, TTLs, ACID transactions, and vector storage with cosine similarity search.

 Everything is built from scratch in Go with zero external dependencies.